cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Characteristics:

-* Solutions are provided as “one-click” implementations, enabling teams to benefit from a capability without needing to understand how they are provisioned
+* Solutions are provided as “one-click” implementations, enabling teams to benefit from a capability without needing to understand how they are provisioned.
-* While the solutions are easy to create, there may not be as much usability built into the day 2 and beyond management of the solution
+* While the solutions are easy to create, there may not be as much usability built into the day 2 and beyond management of the solution.
-* There continues to be a narrow path of available solutions, leaving users with unique requirements unsure how to proceed
+* There continues to be a narrow path of available solutions, leaving users with unique requirements unsure how to proceed.

-##### Examples Scenarios:
+##### Example Scenarios:

 * An API is provided which abstracts the creation and maintenance of databases and provides users with any information they require to leverage that platform capability such as a connection string, location for secret data, and dashboard with observability data.